oroinc/documentation/user_guide/customer_management/common_features_accounts.rst

 Accounts
 ========

+.. contents:: :local:
+    :depth: 2

-To collect and process information on the customer activity of a person, group of people or business cooperating with you, you can create an *"Account"* record ("account") that will represent them in OroCRM.
+To collect and process information on the customer activity of a person, group of people or business cooperating with you, you can create an **Account** record that will represent them in OroCRM.

 An account can aggregate details of all the :term:`customer identities <Customer Identity>` assigned to it, providing a 360-degree view of the customer.